shertu/laravel-vue-template/README.md

 brew install --cask adoptopenjdk
 ```

-You Will need to download and install the [PHP coding standards fixer,](https://cs.symfony.com/) e.g.
+You will need to download and install the [PHP coding standards fixer,](https://cs.symfony.com/) e.g.

 ```
 brew install php-cs-fixer